xmindltd/xmind-sdk-js/README.md

 #### .createSheets(options: Object[]) => `Object[]`

-You can use this method to create sheet in batch mode.
+You can use this method to create sheet in batch.

 | Name | Type | Default | Required |
 |:---- |:----:|:-------:|:--------:|